Inspecting and unbending surgical needle holders

 It is important to inspect needle holders after each procedure and before sterilising them.
 Use a bright lamp and a magnifying glass or microscope to check for any of the following flaws.

 - Bent or worn jaws.
-When the needle holder is held up to a bright light in the closed position, no light should shine through the jaw surfaces.
+When the needle holder is held up to a bright light in the closed position, no light should shine through between the jaw surfaces.
 If the light only shines through a small portion of the jaws, either the jaw or the jaw insert is worn out.
 A worn jaw insert must be replaced by the manufacturer or a qualified vendor.
-If the jaw is worn (Figure 2), the entire needle holder must be replaced.
+If the jaw surface is worn (Figure 2), the entire needle holder must be replaced.
 If the light shines through a significant portion of the surface (Figure 3), one of the jaws is probably bent.
 Follow the procedure described later in this article to correct it.

 - Cracks in the jaws or joint.
 Even small cracks compromise the integrity of the instrument.
 This means it should be sent to the vendor or manufacturer for repair.